timfayz/linux-notes/docs/basic-concepts.md

 Finally, Linux appeared to put all dots on i as separate project.
 It's a kernel *only*.
 Self-contained systems are *distributions* in this context which are Ubuntu, Debian, etc..

+POSIX appeared?
+* `POSIX` - defines set of fundamental abstractions and organization needed for efficient construction of apps which can interoperate between different "flavours" of Unix/Unix-like systems.
+Link.
+* `POSIX-compliant` - program or operating system that follows that standard.

 ![unix history tree](https://qph.fs.quoracdn.net/main-qimg-b2f5ed77ec03ade04f922cb32ea0ce6a)

 ### Unix-like system consists of